 By the time 3D computer animation came to dominate the entertainment industry, new techniques were sought to capture human motion in a more flexible way.
 But the need to capture accurate human motion was not limited to the field of animation.
 Doctors and scientists had pressing needs to better understand how patients moved in order to diagnose or study diseases and injuries.
 More sophisticated, flexible, computer-based motion capture technology was needed, and a number of technologies were developed to address these problems.

-The field of computer vision is far from mature; replicating with technology what the human eye and brain can do so easily – quickly identify objects and track their motion – is a very difficult problem and still an active field of research.
-To make things simpler, most early approaches to optical motion capture made use of special markers attached to the subject.
-These markers were designed to be easily identifiable by image processing software.
+Optical mocap requires the use of special markers.
+These markers are designed to be easily identifiable by image processing software.
 Typically, the markers are either highly reflective balls or else small bright lights that stand out from the background and are simpler for computer vision algorithms to identify.

-While this allowed early motion capture systems to work, the downside is that it requires subjects to wear special suits with markers or to have the markers applied to their clothing or body.
-Precise application of the markers is essential, as the software is estimating the position of the subject (for example, the location and rotation of a person’s arm) by interpolating its position between a set of markers it is able to identify in the video image.
+Having to wear special suits with markers or to have the markers applied to their clothing or body is very inhibitive to the motion capture process.
+Precise application of the markers is essential, as the software is estimating the position of the subject.
 If the marker slips, are misapplied, or become blocked by another object, the tracking will be inaccurate.
 Further, the time and overhead it takes to correctly apply markers makes many applications unfeasible.
-For example, tracking children within a clinical environment means spending a lot of time attaching markers to an active child before they can even step into the capture space.
-For animators or game developers, time spent in the setup and preparation stage takes away time from actually capturing motion, time not always available given the typically tight schedules of modern productions.

-Markerless motion capture systems use advanced computer vision technology to identify and track subjects without the need for any special suits or markers.
-Without the aid of markers to provide hints to the image processing software, advanced algorithms are required, especially when the expectation is to track motion in real-time.
-This cutting edge technology is an active field of research at leading universities throughout the world.
+Availability - This cutting edge technology is an active field of research at leading universities throughout the world.
 Organic Motion’s OpenStage 2 is the only commercially available professional markerless motion capture system on the market